“The ego is a relation which relates to itself” S. Kierkegaard – Treaty on despair.

 We build high-performance machines capable of great autonomy in decision-making and action, possibly capable of reproducing themselves (building some others) and improving on their own.
 But do they have a consciousness of existing?
 It is true that at the beginning it was humans who designed them and implemented them.

-Can these algorithms be designed for getting a consciousness of existing?
+Can these algorithms be designed for getting a consciousness of existing or could this result of a “bug”?
 If so, wouldn’t that be a handicap (by getting human behavior) or would it be an advantage?

 Is it consciousness that gives Sapiens an advantage?